fpryor33/ConleyDynamics.jl/docs/src/man/tutorial.md

   are precisely the corresponding locations of the vertices in `labels`.

-!!! tip "Simplices via labels"
+!!! note "Simplices via labels"
     It is also possible to specify the list of simplices using a `Vector{Vector{String}}`, i.e., as a vector of string vectors.
     In this case, the entry `simplices[k]` is a list of the labels